 The CN, commonly used in EU countries, solves many issues caused by the PKWiU 2008 (the system that is now obligatory in Poland).
 The most criticized aspect of the current system is certainly the lack of unification in tax rates for specific groups of products.
 Different VAT rates for related products makes it difficult for entrepreneurs to identify and apply the correct rate.
 The new CN system is an attempt to regulate and adjust the matrix to the European Union standards.

 The adjustment required changes in the rate, thus an increase or decrease in their value for selected goods.
 The great news for entrepreneurs is that, for the most part, the downsizing principle has been applied, which means lower rates for related goods, although it has not been done without a few increases.

 It is worth noting that the Combined Nomenclature covers only goods (in a commercial sense).
 For all services eligible for VAT settlement, the updated PKWiU system will apply.
 The government has provided a list of goods for which the VAT rate will change:

 VAT rate increase includes:

-The regulations introducing the new VAT rate matrix came into force on November 1st, 2019, although we must wait for its actual application until April 1st, 2020.
+The regulations introducing the new VAT rate matrix came into force on November 1st, 2019, although they come into force from June 1st, 2020.